dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_catmkfifo_sh/Readme.md

 ## Stream the result file to the platform
 Currently, we've established a stream from the platform, piped into a `samtools` command, and finally outputting to another named pipe.
 However, our background process is still blocked since we lack a *stdout* for our output file.
 Luckily, creating an upload stream to the platform will resolve this.

-We can upload as a stream to the platform using [dx-upload-all-outputs](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-upload-all-outputs) or [dx upload -](https://wiki.dnanexus.com/Command-Line-Client/Index-of-dx-Commands?q=dx-upload-all-outputs#upload).
-Make sure to specify --buffer-size if needed.
+We can upload as a stream to the platform using [`dx-upload-all-outputs`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-upload-all-outputs) or [`dx upload -`](https://wiki.dnanexus.com/Command-Line-Client/Index-of-dx-Commands?q=dx-upload-all-outputs#upload).
+Make sure to specify `--buffer-size` if needed.
 <!-- SECTION: Processing input stream to output stream -->

 | FIFO | *stdin* | *stdout* |